electron/electronjs.org-old/_docs/api/web-contents.md

   * `printBackground` Boolean - Also prints the background color and image of the web page.
 Default is `false`.

 Prints window's web page.
-When `silent` is set to `false`, Electron will pick up system's default printer and default settings for printing.
+When `silent` is set to `true`, Electron will pick up system's default printer and default settings for printing.

 Calling `window.print()` in web page is equivalent to calling `webContents.print({silent: false, printBackground: false})`.

-**Note:** On Windows, the print API relies on `pdf.dll`.
-If your application doesn't need the print feature, you can safely remove `pdf.dll` to reduce binary size.

 ### `webContents.printToPDF(options, callback)`